selfmgmt/slate/source/index.html.md

 # Authorization

 In order to authorize your API queries, you will need to create a token using your set of public and private keys (currently supplied to you by Self Management Group).
-In the future you will be able to manage your own keys and callback URLs through our Profile Admin Center (contact our team at [support@selfmgmt.com](mailto:support@selfmgmt.com) for further details).

 <aside class="notice">
 All endpoints except “echo” must be authorized.